soumyaxyz/Privacy-Preserving-Federated-Learning/README.md

 Run centrailzed.py to execute a centralized run

 Run simulate.py to simulate federated learning

-Use the api key when prompted
+Use weights and biases api key when prompted